 Vajra Wisdom Foundation is pleased to be scheduling Teachings for 2018.
 Registration On-line saves you money and you get

 Our Lineage Tree

 We are Dzogchen Vajrayana Buddhist Teachers.
 The Ancient Ones, followers of the Old Tantra School and Belonging to the Nyingma School.
-Where all other Buddhist lineages began.
+Where all other Buddhist lineages are influenced.